zorro-del-caribe/ship-hold/doc/querybuilders.md

 * ##### from

-add a ** FROM ** statement to the query (ideal if you want to add conditions on other tables)
+Add a **FROM** statement to the query (ideal if you want to add conditions on other tables).

-Parameters:(table name list)
+Parameters:(table name list).

-Returns: itself
+Returns: itself.

 Example:

 ```Javascript
 sh
   .update('employees')